Awani-Soni/dynamic-pricing-capstone-sa/README.md

 - The project simulates a real-world dynamic pricing scenario using live dataflow.
 - Pathway enables low-latency updates and efficient windowed computation.
 - The code is modular and easily extendable to other pricing strategies or datasets.

+💡 To view the interactive visualizations, run the notebooks in this repository on Google Colab.